google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 Open the [Rendering tab](/web/tools/chrome-devtools/evaluate-performance/reference#rendering) and use the new **Disable local fonts** feature to emulate missing `local()` sources in `@font-face` rules.

-For example, when the font “Rubik” is installed on your device and the `@font-face src` rule uses it as a  `local()` font, Chrome uses the local font file from your device.
+For example, when the font "Rubik" is installed on your device and the `@font-face src` rule uses it as a  `local()` font, Chrome uses the local font file from your device.

 When **Disable local fonts** is enabled, DevTools ignores the `local()` fonts and fetches them from the network.